Azure/azure-functions-durable-extension/.github/ISSUE_TEMPLATE/new-release-template.md

 ** Prep `durabletask-dotnet` Release: (assigned to: )**
 _Due: <2-3-business-days-before-release>_
-- [] Check for  changes to [durabletask-dotnet](https://github.com/microsoft/durabletask-dotnet) since the last extension release.
+- [] Check for changes in [durabletask-dotnet](https://github.com/microsoft/durabletask-dotnet) since the last extension release.
 If the upcoming extension releases has a dependency on them, release the dependencies first.
 In particular, check for updates to `Microsoft.DurableTask.Grpc`.

 **Prep Release (assigned to: )**